-The northern portion of the area is dominantly urban (residential/commercial).
+The northern portion of the NCMA is dominantly urban (residential/commercial).
 The Cienega Valley, a low-lying coastal stream and valley regime, is the area south of Arroyo Grande Creek in the central part of the area and is predominantly agricultural.
-The southern and southwestern portions of the area are composed of beach dunes and small lakes, and comprise a recreational area with sensitive species habitat.
+The southern and southwestern portions of the area are composed of beach dunes and small lakes.
+That area is primarily managed by California Department of Parks and Recreation as a recreational area and a sensitive species habitat.